 If you have food allergies and are always on the lookout for a dairy, peanut, gluten, egg, lactose or any-allergen-free dessert, you’re in luck with Pâtisserie Petit Lapin in Westmount.
 For having tasted their allergen-free cupcakes, I can assure you that they rival any “real” ones in taste and texture.

 Rustique Pie Kitchen is another shop delving in the art of old-school desserts, in this case “a country pie stand in the city”.
-From blueberry to cherry to banana cream, the flavours change with the seasons.
+From blueberry to cherry to banana cream, the flavours change with the season.
 It is recommended to taste several of the mini-pies and to buy some for the road, you’re going to want one later.
-If you’re craving a doughnuts, head to nearby Léché Desserts for one of the best in Montreal with flavours like sesame matcha, cheesecake and Mexican hot chocolate.

 If you find yourself in Verdun, Boulangerie Rustique Sweet Lee’s makes homey desserts like brownies and muffins but their specialty is the stuffed croissants, like the raspberry or lemon blueberry.
 They share a space with Café Saint-Henri so you can enjoy your pastry with a great cup of coffee.Patrice Pâtissier located in Little Burgundy just below downtown is easily one of the best pâtisseries in Montreal.
 Pastry chef and owner Patrice Demers has a huge following and his fans – a category to which I belong – swear by his financiers (brown butter cakes), his kouign amann (layered butter and sugar cake originally from Brittany) and his various verrines (layered desserts in jars).
 If you decide to sit and order dessert, go for Le Vert, a decadent (and now famous) dessert involving green apples, pistachios, olive oil, cilantro and a yogurt and white chocolate cream.

 The second location for La Bête à pain is in the heart of Griffintown.
 They will be serving their exceptional breads, pastries, lunches and brunches at this location as well.
 Read below to find out what you should be ordering here (basically, everything!).

 THE VILLAGE/EAST END